 Allstate Financial Services’ rapid growth has not been without consequences.
 There have been approximately 3 state and self-regulatory body disclosure events; that is, final and formal proceedings initiated by a regulatory authority (e.g., a state or federal securities agency like the U.S. Securities and Exchange Commission (SEC) or self-regulatory body like the Financial Industry Regulatory Authority (FINRA) and the North American Securities Administrators Association (NASAA) for a violation(s) of investment-related rules or regulations.
 In addition, there have been hundreds of customer complaints filed against Allstate Financial Services for misconduct by its securities sales and investment advisory representatives that are not reported by the firm on its Central Depository Record.

-A Brief Overview of Some of the Regulatory Problems Allstate Financial Services Has Faced Over the Years
+A Brief Overview of Some of the Complaints and Regulatory Problems Allstate Financial Services Has Faced Over the Years

 Allstate Financial Services Censured and Fined for Multiple Systemic Problems Related to Emails and Client Accounts